Workshops -- 2018

-We have some exciting workshops scheduled for 2017.
+We have some exciting workshops scheduled this year.
 To register for any of these workshops, please download a workshop registration form.
 Workshops are open to members and non-members, and fees must be paid at least one month in advance (except for Winter Weekends) to reserve space, or workshop may be cancelled.
 If you need a place to stay, please contact us.

 2 Day Workshops

 $150 - Members

 10am to 3pm with an hour for lunch